AssahBismarkabah/AssahBismarkabah/README.md

+Assah Bismark - @AssahBismarkabah
-### Fullstack Software Engineer
+Full-Stack Software Engineer

 Hi, welcome to my GitHub profile! 👋

-I'm a full-stack engineer with expertise in building scalable, secure web applications and modern CI/CD pipelines.
-My work spans across frontend, backend, and cloud infrastructures, leveraging tools like Docker, Kubernetes, React, Java EE, and Keycloak.
-Security and automation are my key focus areas, utilizing OAuth2, OpenID Connect, and best DevSecOps practices.
+In my professional journey, I specialize in building scalable and secure web applications, crafting modern CI/CD pipelines, and orchestrating robust cloud infrastructures.
+My expertise spans across frontend, backend, and containerized ecosystems with tools like Docker, Kubernetes, React, Java EE, and Keycloak.

+Security and automation are passions of mine, I'm committed to implementing OAuth2, OpenID Connect, and embracing the best DevSecOps practices to create resilient systems.

+In my free time, I love exploring new programming languages and technologies to push the boundaries of what I know.
+Let's build something incredible together!

 #### 🌱 My current projects
 - **[Employee Management Web Application](https://github.com/AssahBismarkabah/G-task)** - G-task is a complete Assigment Submission Application for the Global Infrastructural Service Student(GIS) to ease assigment submission and review of projects